-On looking closely at the pillar on the right of this photograph you will see some strange markings which are shown in greater detail in the next picture.
+On looking closely at the pillar on the right of the first photograph you will see some strange markings which are shown in greater detail in the next picture.

 This is a very tangible reminder of life in Northern Ireland during the Second World War as these are scrapes which were made by U.S. Soldiers who were sharpening their bayonets while on sentry duty!

 Interestingly behind each pillar are steps as seen in my photograph above right.

 As with many Bridges along the various Defence Lines in Northern Ireland the bridge in the centre of Gilford had Prepared Demolition Charges in the event of an Invasion so the the bridge could be destroyed at short notice.

 Gilford's Telegraph Poles